If your baby has colic, don’t worry you are not on your own.

 Symptoms should subside by the time your baby is 3 or 4 months old

 Symptoms should subside by the time your baby is 3 or 4 months old, by this time their digestive system will have matured, however this can seem like a long way away!
 Try and get some help from your partner, family and friends when you need to.
 Your public health nurse or doctor may also be able to help if symptoms persist.
-They may look into some other causes of colic, such as a cows’ milk protein allergy, where a specialised formula is required.

 Do call our Careline team if you’ve got any further questions about colic – one of our expert baby feeding advisors will be happy to help you.